 For several years I was treasurer and newsletter editor of the Central North Field Naturalist Inc., a member of the conservation committee of Birdlife Tasmania and Fungimap Inc., and a volunteer property assessor for the Land for Wildlife program.
 In those roles I wrote regularly for their respective newsletters.

 It wasn’t until about 2010 that I started to notice the myxomycetes in the forest that surrounds our home.
 Slime moulds are similar to fungi in that they reproduce by spores, they are found in similar habitats and they are usually studied by mycologists.
 So even though they are not fungi, I had been introduced to slime moulds through the Fungimap project and was at first guided in my exploration by Paul George, secretary of Fungimap.
 Dr Tom May, president of Fungimap and senior mycologist at the Royal Botanic Gardens in Melbourne, encouraged my interest and suggested I lodge collection at the National Herbarium of Victoria (MEL).
-Six years later I have amassed over 1500 collections representing about 110 species and sent 400 or so collections to MEL.
-These include several species considered rare and at least one species (Alwisia lloydiae) new to science.
+Ten years later I have amassed over 2000 collections representing about 120 species and sent 600 or so collections to MEL.
+These include several species considered rare and at least four species that are new to science including Alwisia lloydiae, Tubifera vanderheuliae, T. glareata and T. tomentosa.

-In August 2018 I published Where the slime mould creeps 2nd Edition.
+In August 2018 I published the second edition of Where the slime mould creeps.